Campaign of the Month: October 2017

 Extended Contests: Sometimes the GM may want to resolve an action through more than just a single dice roll.
 Multiply the DC by anywhere from two to five: your character gets to make that many extra dice rolls, and adds up their total successes to determine if they beat the adjusted DC or not.
-The GM can spice up extended rolls by calling for different dice pools at various points, or requiring rolls for things besides meeting the required total successes, so the contest is more interesting than simple “roll spamming.”
+The GM will often spice up extended rolls by calling for different dice pools at various points, or requiring rolls for things besides meeting the required total successes.
+“Roll spamming” is usually boring.

 If you have Advantage or Disadvantage when you Take Half, you roll normally once, and get a number of successes equal to one-half your dice pool for your other “roll.”

 Willpower: Characters can spend Willpower to add extra successes to their roll result.
 See Willpower, below, for more information.

 Willpower is a spendable resource usable on a number of immediate benefits detailed below.
 The GM awards Willpower to players on an ad hoc basis for a variety of things: accomplishing goals, overcoming challenges, discovering secrets, writing particularly inspired posts, and taking actions that are especially bold, decisive, smart, or true to your PC’s character even when suboptimal.